tisenres/HarrySchoolAdminWeb/main-instructions.md

 "Use the backend-architect and database-optimizer to document query patterns, then use the supabase MCP server to create optimized query templates for future development"

 # Testing Pattern Automation
-"Use the test-automator to document testing strategies, then use the playwright MCP server to create reusable test automation patterns and utilities"
+"Use the test-automator to document testing strategies, then use the Puppeteer MCP server to create reusable test automation patterns and utilities"
 ```

 ### 7. Quality Gates & Reviews